 A number of congregations in the Conference have been gathering supplies and funds to help.
-There were mountains food, boxes of diapers and carts full of tarps.
+There were mountains of bottled water and food, boxes of diapers and carts full of tarps.

 Bishop Harvey explained that Hurricane Ida left a path of destruction across the state, winding its way up from Grand Isle to the Mississippi border.
-The damage was catastrophic, wiping out power to over 1 million customers in Louisiana.
+The damage was catastrophic, wiping out power.

 She pointed out that several Louisiana residents are still not back in their homes since Hurricane Laura.
-Still, in the midst of Ida’s aftermath, she finds hope in neighbors helping neighbors.
+Still, in the midst oof Ida’s aftermath, she finds hope in neighbors helping neighbors.

 First, Harvey asked for prayer.
 “Whenever you see clips on the news, please stop and pray,” she said.
 “Your generosity is really important right now.
 It helps us to deploy our resources as quickly as we can.”

 Bishop Jones also implored for congregations in the Texas Annual Conference to continue to support relief efforts.
 “We appeal to you all to help with this recovery,” he said.
 “It’s going to take weeks if not months.”